BioCanRx v2.0: Setting the Stage for Network Renewal

 BioCanRx Core Facilities: Translational Acceleration for Innovative Technologies

-In considering the development of a team and a project concept to submit to this EOI opportunity, note that BioCanRx places high emphasis on project teams are multi-disciplinary and collaborative.
-At this time, as BioCanRx aims to maximize the utility and success of our Cycle I investments in our current portfolio of projects, applicants should aim to develop submissions which will further aid the transition of these technologies towards clinical testing and evaluation, capitalize on the opportunity to glean translational biology from projects in or near the clinical setting, or complement the use of these therapies in clinic.
+In considering the development of a team and a project concept to submit to this LOI opportunity, please note that BioCanRx places high emphasis on project teams that are multi-disciplinary and functionally collaborative.
+As BioCanRx aims to maximize the utility and success of our Cycle I investments in our current portfolio of projects, applicants should aim to develop submissions which will further aid the transition of these technologies towards clinical testing and evaluation, capitalize on the opportunity to glean translational biology from projects in or near the clinical setting, or complement the use of these therapies in clinic.

 Proposal teams can also consider coordination of complementary applications from different BioCanRx funding programs, where applicable.
-An example could include development of a clinical trial protocol for a novel therapeutic platform via the Enabling Studies program, in tandem with an application to the Implementation Solutions program to inform on HTA analyses to embed in the trial design in development.
+An example could include development of a clinical trial protocol for a novel therapeutic platform via the Enabling Studies program, in tandem with an application to the Implementation Solutions program to inform on HTA analyses and patient partner participation to embed in the trial design in development.

 Budget and partnerships